-SECTION 3.
-OVERTIME WORK
+SECTION 3 OVERTIME WORK

-Overtime work shall be restricted as much as possible with due consideration for the needs of the company.
+"The parties have agreed that overtime shall be restricted as much as possible with due consideration for the interests of the enterprise.

 Overtime is only paid when the work is done on the orders of the employer or its representative at the workplace.